vishvAsa/vishvAsa.github.io/content/conversations/YT/shAnkaras/2026-04-25_shankara_on_viShNu_Aditya.md

 > people does not even regard you as a scholar.
 Even YouTube seems to have nothing better to do than recommend such pointless content.
 > - @रंजनमंडल-छ5प

-Again this is your prejudice - it takes some basic scholarship to demonstrate flaws in the arguments put forth by a properly traditionally trained scholar (shrI jammalamadaka shrInivAsa in this case).
+Again this is your (and their) prejudice - it takes some basic scholarship to demonstrate flaws in the arguments put forth by a properly traditionally trained scholar (shrI jammalamadaka shrInivAsa in this case).

+> also dont know your  authority to qualify him saying  better scholar compared to some another person.
+These are all not dignfied - @cmam.keerthichandra6517

+My authority comes from an ability to use my brain and texts at hand to examine the validity of arguments, correctness of citations and so on. chakkilam venkatesh has been proven to forge quotes from brahma-sUtra-s and so on (eg. https://youtu.be/98pSDGX3Bm8); unlike shrI jammalamadaka shrInivAsa.
+So, naturally, the latter is superior.

 ## Agreement with shankara